 The concept proved so popular that Sovereign Grounds struggled to accommodate the number of families vying for a table.
 During a 2013 renovation, the coffee shop expanded its space to include a 600-square foot indoor park.

-At the Green Bean in Seattle, the furniture is arranged to form a U-shaped area that is filled with toys, books, and games.
-Although children are welcome anywhere in the café, dividing the space visually encourages little ones to use one area—not the entire coffee shop—as their playroom.
+At the Green Bean in Seattle, the furniture is arranged to form a U-shaped area filled with toys, books, and games.
+Although children are welcome anywhere in the café, dividing the space visually encourages kids to use one area—not the entire coffee shop—as their playroom.
 “We envisioned a cozy coffee shop where people in the neighborhood would feel comfortable bringing their kids,” explains Randy Rowland, CEO of the Green Bean.

 Four Kids Coffee in North Canton, Ohio, took a different approach, constructing an 800-square foot “creative play space” complete with soundproofing, recycled rubber flooring, and clouds painted on the walls.
-To keep the area clean and reduce the spread of germs and allergens, Four Kids Coffee requires children to remove their shoes and wash their hands before entering the space.
+Four Kids Coffee requires children to remove their shoes and wash their hands before entering the space to keep the area clean and reduce the spread of germs and allergens.

 Catherine Sackett, a mom of four who co-owns the coffee shop with her husband, Jason, filled the creative play space with a playhouse, train table, art supplies, books, puzzles, and games.
 “We wanted to encourage the good old-fashioned play that develops brain function, creativity, and socialization,” she says.